ToxicFrog/doom-mods/README.md

 ### Explosive Shots *(Hitscan only)*

-Creates a small explosion on hit.
-Higher levels do more damage and have a wider blast radius.
+Creates a small explosion on hit doing 40% of the original attack damage.
+More levels increase the damage and blast radius, and reduce the damage you take from your own explosions.

 ### Fast Shots *(Projectile only)*